zenml-io/zenml/docs/book/component-gallery/container-registries/gcloud.md

 zenml stack update -c <NAME>
 ```

-Additionally, we'll need to configure Docker so it can pull and push images:
+Additionally, we'll need to configure Docker, so it can pull and push images:

 {% tabs %}
 {% tab title="Google Container Registry" %}